-Cantos-Thinking Vessels is part two of a text-based artwork which takes visual art notebooks collected over ten years as found text, reframing and rewriting them in the style of 'The Cantos of Ezra Pound', as an epic, non-rhyming, stream-of-consciousness, prose poem, where thought processes reveal a kind of creative self-portrait or fragmentary thought diary.
-The work explores ideas about creativity, aesthetics, art, painting, philosophy, expression, climate change, politics and representation through times of inspiration, self-doubt, grief and trauma.
+Cantos-Thinking Vessels is part one of a text-based work documenting the collaboration process between poet Derek Mahon (1941-2020) and myself during our time together.
+The notebooks list and document the thought processes and development of the work we shared.
+Collected over ten years, the notebooks are treated as found text reframed and rewritten in the style of 'The Cantos of Ezra Pound' as an epic, non-rhyming, stream-of-consciousness, prose poem, and amount to a kind of self-portrait or fragmentary thought diary, exploring creativity, aesthetics, art, painting, expression, philosophy, climate change, being, politics and representation through times of inspiration, self-doubt, grief and trauma.
 Cantos-Thinking Vessels traces ideas through the development of the Vessels painting project.
-The notebooks were started in 2014 as a dialogue with poet Derek Mahon and continued after he died in 2020.

 This project was supported by an Arts Council of Ireland Agility Award 2022